vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-3 drawio (2)](https://user-images.githubusercontent.com/110447788/188424211-6e39fd47-a153-47be-8154-a808116d2dbb.png)

-                         Fig -18: Output: unique casein which more than one condition is true
+                         Fig -18: Output: unique case in which more than one condition is true

 In the above output, a unique case statement is used.
 In this more than one condition is true, the unique case will read the first matched condition and will give the Value of x = '0' with a warning (no error).